keyboardio/Chrysalis/assets/firmware/firmware-changelog.md

 updated firmware from Chrysalis.

-Bugfixes for ZLP flow control in serial communcations on AVR based keyboards like the Model 01 and Atreusfrom Taylor Yu
+Bugfixes for ZLP flow control in serial communcations on AVR based keyboards like the Model 01 and Atreus from Taylor Yu
 <code@argon.blue>

 Chrysalis-Firmware-Bundle 0.92.1